Skip to main content

 We check filter condition, indoor coil cleanliness, and outdoor condenser airflow.
 Restoring proper airflow often stops the cycling without any parts replacement.

-A refrigerant top-up recommendation misses the actual cause when airflow or load is the trigger, and the problem returns after every top-up.
+Avoid refrigerant top-up before airflow, heat rejection, and load checks.
+If load is the trigger, the problem returns after every top-up.

 If the stops feel abrupt, irregular, and increasingly frequent, the problem may be electrical rather than thermal or airflow-related.
 A weak run capacitor or loose contactor can drop the compressor mid-cycle without following any clean heat or pressure pattern.
 Repeated restarts can then turn a smaller electrical fault into compressor damage.